yesheng86/play-metronome/README.md

 # play-metronome
-This is a minimalist style metronome app available on iPhone/iPad.
-It's 2D graphics is drawn with bezier curve, no bitmap.
-It imitates functionality of a physical Nikko metronome with user-configurable colors.
+It is a minimalist style metronome app available on iPhone/iPad.
+It's 2D graphic is drawn purely with bezier curve.
+It imitates functionality of physical Nikko brand metronome with user-configurable colors.
 It supports off-screen playing.
+This project was developed in year 2014.